 While there is a body of defense-friendly case law developing in the post-Escobar world—and it appears that the materiality requirement does in fact have teeth—not all jurisdictions are going quite has far as Ruckh.
 It should not be taken for granted that government knowledge will serve as an absolute defense as to materiality, but it should be considered and, if available, argued aggressively.

-If you would like more information or have any questions on any of the issues discussed in this LawFlash, please contact the authors, Kathleen McDermott, Holly Barker, and Jonelle Saunders, or any of the following Morgan Lewis lawyers:
+If you would like more information or have any questions on any of the issues discussed in this LawFlash, please contact the authors, Kathleen McDermott, and Holly Barker or any of the following Morgan Lewis lawyers: